codeclimate/platform/SPEC.md

 ## Versioning

 This specification is versioned.
 The current version is [in the repository](https://github.com/codeclimate/spec/blob/master/VERSION).
 Engines declare the version of the specification they are compatible with in the manifest file, described below.
+This project follows [Semantic Versioning](http://semver.org/).

 ## Engine Specification File